Mattlister/FilmDBMain/README.md

 * A nice clean UX multi page designed site.
 Choose your option and start your journey.
 Show others what you love and help to share that with them.

-* For cloning this project from Github:

-1. Choose the following link:
+### Software Deployment and Software Cloning Technologies Used:

+* This project was developed using the GitPod IDE (Integrated Development Environment) software.
+The data was then pushed to GitHub also using the GitPod IDE (Integrated Development Environment)

+* The project was regularly pushed to the GitHub repository https://film-db.herokuapp.com/ and published to GitHub and Heroku pages using GitPod commands.
+Please read the guides below.

+GitHub Full Template Used as part of the process including software extensions for GitPod [Gitpod-Full-Template](https://github.com/Code-Institute-Org/gitpod-full-template)

+### Deployment to Github

+### When deploying FilmDB from the [GitHub repository](https://film-db.herokuapp.com/), I used the following process:

+### Cloning the repository

+1. Open the GitHub dashboard and choose the repository.
-2. Under repository name, select "Clone or download"
+2. Under repository name, select the "Clone or download" green button located to the right of the page.
-3. You'll see Clone in the HTTPs section, copy the URL for the repository.
+3. Select the "clipboard icon" on the right hand side of the page to copy the URL of the clone.
-4. In your own IDE, open Git Bash.
+4. In your own IDE, open a terminal window.
 5. Change the current working directory to your location of choice where you'd like the directory to be made.
-6. Type the command git clone, and then paste the URL copied in step 3.
+6. Paste your Git URL which you copied and click "OK".
 7. Then Press Enter and your local clone will be created.

-### I used default commands to push to Github such as:
+### I used default commands to push to Github and Heroku once logged in:

+* I first had to install the Heroku software using the following commands:

+1. npm install -g heroku and press enter.
+2. Enter heroku login -i and press enter.
+3. You'll need your email and password that you used to login to Heroku with to create your project.

+* Once done, I was then at the Heroku "logged in" prompt so each command I entered pushed to GitHub and also Heroku so using the following commands updated both instances of the project.

 * git status when checking what needed uploading.
 * git commit -m "" with the named update between the quotes for anyone reading what changes I made.
 A short piece of info helps understand